Find below a current list of CEM members presently working at CEM, Aarhus University.

 Position: MSc student

-I am doing my Master's degree in Department of Molecular Biology and Genetics, where I am studying truncated hemoglobins from cable bacteria, and trying to elucidate their role in cable bacteria metabolism.
+I am working as an research assistant, where I am studying pentaheme cytochromes and truncated hemoglobins from cable bacteria, and trying to elucidate their role in cable bacteria metabolism.

 In my spare time enjoy being creative and doing sports.